pkumar26/azure-devops/devops.md

 - Click new repo and import the code for helloworld image from the public GitHub repository located at https://github.com/pkumar26/azure-devops.git

 ![](images/2-importrepo.jpg)

 ![](images/3-importrepo.jpg)
-- Define variables in your build pipeline in the web UI
+- Define variables for your build pipeline in the web UI: Under Pipelines>Library> Create new variable group
 >
         dockerId: The admin user name/Service Principal ID for the Azure Container Registry.
         acrName: The Azure Container Registry name.